jameslawler/notes/docs/portuguese/verbs/irregular/ler.md

 ## Writing Prompts

-1. O que você lê todos os dias?
+1. O que lê todos os dias?
 What do you read everyday?
-2. Que línguas você consegue ler?
+2. Em que línguas consegue ler?
 What languages can you read?
-3. Com que frequência você lê romances?
+3. Com que frequência lê romances?
 How often do you read novels?